Dict runs on macOS, Linux, and Windows. We said we would, and then we actually did it.

 We're building this for us, but we're open to suggestions.

-Please don't ask for more things though — the backlog is already terrifying. 😅
+Please do not ask for more things though.
+The backlog is already terrifying. ๐

 Send me an email anyway